Barrio Dogg

 Barrio Dogg expanded in 2019 with a taproom and later opened outposts at Petco Park and in San Antonio, Texas.
 There were even dreams of launching in Los Angeles and Tokyo’s Shibuya district.

 But like many small businesses, it faced headwinds.
 After seven years, the original San Diego location quietly closed in early 2025, joining a wave of closures in Barrio Logan that included other cultural staples.
 The San Antonio branch also shuttered after 11 months.
-Barrio Dogg the restaurant is in our hearts but the collectibles carry on.

 *Not affiliated with the Barrio Dogg Restaurants